How to Wash Towels to Keep Them Fluffy and Smelling Fresh

 Washing towels might sound simple, but following the right technique is essential if you want them to last.
 While you can get a towel clean by simply tossing it into the washing machine, these helpful tips will keep your towels looking and feeling like new even after several washes.
 With the proper washing and drying techniques, you can avoid musty odors or faded colors and preserve the soft, fluffy texture of your towels for longer.
 For the best laundry tips, follow this handy guide that covers how often you should wash your towels, whether you can wash towels with clothes, and what settings to use when washing towels of different colors and materials.

-Wash Before Use
+Wash New Towels Before Use

-Wash Towels Often
+How Often to Wash Towels

-Dry Towels Carefully
+How to Dry Towels